vaginessa/AvillaForensics-1/README.md

 </p>

 # Avilla-Forensics
-Esta es una extensión del proyecto original de [Avilla Forensics](https://github.com/AvillaDaniel/AvillaForensics).
+This is an extension of the original [Avilla Forensics] project (https://github.com/AvillaDaniel/AvillaForensics).

 # Description